Goat Cheese Jalapeno Rolls – Quick & Crispy Recipe!

 How to Bake Goat Cheese Jalapeno Rolls:

-- Lightly brush the tops with olive oil or melted butter to promote browning.
+• Gently brush the tops with olive oil or melted butter to encourage a golden, crispy finish.

 Pro Tip: To achieve maximum crispiness, switch to broil mode for the last 1-2 minutes, but watch carefully to prevent burning.